PatPositron/Satobot/README.md

 # Satobot
 A very configurable bot for satoshimines.com

-Originally developed in July 2015, updated for Gitub January 2018
+Originally developed in July 2015, updated for Github January 2018

 ## Features
 * Completely configurable strategies